igor-dv/jest-specific-snapshot/README.md

 1. Snapshot files should have an extension **other** than `.snap`, since it conflicts with jest.
 2. In order to handle the `--updateSnapshot` (`-u`) parameter provided from CLI, there is an abuse of the `SnapshotState._updateSnapshot` private field.
 TBD - try to use the `globalConfig` to get this state.
-3. `.toMatchSpecificSnapshot` does ignore serializers.
-It means that you cannot run with e.g. `jest-styled-components` and similar that make use of `expect.addSnapshotSerializer`.
+3. `.toMatchSpecificSnapshot` does ignore a custom serializers strategy.
+In order to support custom serializers, you should use the `addSerializer` method explicitly.
 4. TBD